pizlonator/fil-c-website/source/invisicaps.md

 In addition to memory safety, Fil-C's other goal is fanatical compatibility.
 This means that Fil-C's capability model also has to allow most (or ideally all) "safe" uses of C pointers; that is, idioms that are in widespread use and don't lead to exploitation unless they violate the above rules.
 This means even supporting uses of pointers that the C spec deems to be undefined behavior.
 And it means preserving `sizeof(T*)` to be the same as what you'd expect - i.e. 8 bytes on 64-bit platforms.

-This article describes how Fil-C's capability mode, called InvisiCaps (Invisible Capapabilities), achieves all of these goals while also providing reasonable performance and memory usage.
+This article describes how Fil-C's capability mode, called InvisiCaps (Invisible Capabilities), achieves all of these goals while also providing reasonable performance and memory usage.

 ## How Hard Can It Be?